Andre-Vitorino/Pneumonia_Classifier/README.md

 ![diagnosis](/output_example/output.jpeg)

-OBS_1: To avoid any path error, remenber to change the paths to your own.
+OBS_1: To avoid any path error, remember to change the paths to your own.